eypros/Object-Detection-Metrics/README.md

 - A trained object detection model (the frozen one to be morer specific)
 - A label map which maps objects ids with their respective (human readable) labels

-The output can be either txt or xml files.
+The steps required are roughly:

+- The project can use a (tensorflow) object detection model already trained to produce xml or txt files using:
+`detect_bboxes.py`.
 Currently only tensorflow object detector are supported.
+- The output can be either txt or xml files.
+- After the bboxes have been saved to folder `pascalvoc.py` can be applied to evaluate the performance of the model.

 ### Examples of use

 `--accepted-classes person` is necessary because the examples given contains ground truth  samples of multiple classes but detection was performed on class person only.
 If run without this argument the per class AP would be correct for `person` but `0.0` for other classes and `mAP` would have taken into consideration all classes.

-- To run `detect_bboxes` the simpler example would be:
+To run `detect_bboxes` the simpler example would be:

 `python3 create_detection_bboxes.py -i image-samples/ -m /path/to/model -l path/to/label_map.pbtxt`